GetStream/stream-cli/docs/chat.md

 OPTIONS
   -c, --channel=channel                                 The ID of the channel you wish to update.
-  -d, --data=data                                       Additional data as JSON.
+  -d, --description=description                         Description for the channel.
   -i, --image=image                                     URL to the channel image.

   -j, --json                                            Output results in JSON.
 When not specified, returns output in a